Case studies Claim intake feature

 Incoming claims from mail, email, and fax required adjudicators to manually enter information from scratch — creating redundant effort and increasing the risk of data-entry errors.

-I led the design from discovery workshops to final delivery of a centralized claim intake feature that enabled clerks to upload, prepare, and attach supporting documentation before routing claims, eliminating duplicate entry and improving processing efficiency.
+I led the design from discovery workshops to final delivery of a centralized claim intake feature that allowed clerks to upload, prepare, and attach documentation before routing claims — eliminating duplicate entry and improving processing efficiency.

 Understanding the problem

-Methods: Discovery workshops with representatives from 3 insurance companies and stakeholders
+Methods: Discovery workshops with client representatives from 3 insurance companies and stakeholders

 I led the full end-to-end research and discovery process:

-Journey mapping workshops with claim intake clerks and adjudicators to visualize pain points and inefficiencies.
+• Journey mapping workshops with the client to visualize pain points and inefficiencies

 Defining key design goals